Facial Action Coding System: Method

-The F.A.C.S. is designed to be self-instructional.
+The FACS is designed to be self-instructional.
 People can learn the technique from a number of sources including manuals and workshops, and obtain certification through testing.

-Although the labeling of expressions currently requires trained experts, researchers have had some success in using computers to automatically identify the F.A.C.S. codes.
+Although the labeling of expressions currently requires trained experts, researchers have had some success in using computers to automatically identify the FACS codes.
 One obstacle to automatic FACS code recognition is a shortage of manually coded ground truth data.

 Uses

-Baby F.A.C.S.
+Baby FACS

-Baby F.A.C.S.
-(Facial Action Coding System for Infants and Young Children) is a behavioral coding system that adapts the adult F.A.C.S. to code facial expressions in infants aged 0–2 years.
+Baby FACS (Facial Action Coding System for Infants and Young Children) is a behavioral coding system that adapts the adult FACS to code facial expressions in infants aged 0–2 years.
 It corresponds to specific underlying facial muscles, tailored to infant facial anatomy and expression patterns.

-It was created by Dr. Harriet Oster and colleagues to address the limitations of applying adult F.A.C.S. directly to infants, whose facial musculature, proportions and developmental capabilities differ significantly.
+It was created by Dr. Harriet Oster and colleagues to address the limitations of applying adult FACS directly to infants, whose facial musculature, proportions and developmental capabilities differ significantly.

 Use in medicine

-The use of the F.A.C.S. has been proposed for use in the analysis of depression, and the measurement of pain in patients unable to express themselves verbally.
+The use of the FACS has been proposed for use in the analysis of depression, and the measurement of pain in patients unable to express themselves verbally.

 Interspecial applications

-The original F.A.C.S. has been modified to analyze facial movements in several non-human primates, namely chimpanzees, rhesus macaques, gibbons, and siamangs, and orangutans.
+The original FACS has been modified to analyze facial movements in several non-human primates, namely chimpanzees, rhesus macaques, gibbons, and siamangs, and orangutans.
 More recently, it was developed also for domesticated species, including dogs, horses and cats.
-Similarly to the human F.A.C.S., the non-human F.A.C.S. has manuals available online for each species with the respective certification tests.
+Similarly to the human FACS, the non-human FACS has manuals available online for each species with the respective certification tests.

-Thus the F.A.C.S. can be used to compare facial repertoires across species due to its anatomical basis.
-A study conducted by Vick and others (2006) suggests that the F.A.C.S. can be modified by taking differences in underlying morphology into account.
+Thus the FACS can be used to compare facial repertoires across species due to its anatomical basis.
+A study conducted by Vick and others (2006) suggests that the FACS can be modified by taking differences in underlying morphology into account.
 Such considerations enable a comparison of the homologous facial movements present in humans and chimpanzees, to show that the facial expressions of both species result from extremely notable appearance changes.
-The development of F.A.C.S. tools for different species allows the objective and anatomical study of facial expressions in communicative and emotional contexts.
+The development of FACS tools for different species allows the objective and anatomical study of facial expressions in communicative and emotional contexts.
 Furthermore, an interspecial analysis of facial expressions can help to answer interesting questions, such as which emotions are uniquely human.

-The Emotional Facial Action Coding System (E.M.F.A.C.S.) and the Facial Action Coding System Affect Interpretation Dictionary (F.A.C.S.A.I.D.) consider only emotion-related facial actions.
+The Emotional Facial Action Coding System (EMFACS) and the Facial Action Coding System Affect Interpretation Dictionary (FACSAID) consider only emotion-related facial actions.
 Examples of these are: